-P: This position locks the drive wheels.
-It is the best position to use when starting the engine because the vehicle cannot move easily.
+P: This position locks the front wheels.
+It is the best position to use when you start the engine because the vehicle cannot move easily.

 It is dangerous to get out of the vehicle if the shift lever is not fully in P (Park) with the parking brake firmly set.
 The vehicle can roll.